serqco/retrievelit/README.md

 ## TODO
 - functionality:
-  - ICSE-2021 download retrieves 654 items.
-That is all of ICSE, but we want the "Technical Research" track only, not SEIP, SEET, SEIS, NIER etc.
-  - The .bib file has only author, title, and venue.
-We need a proper bibliography file, with nearly all fields that dblp offers.
-  - Implement IST (Elsevier) download functionality
   - Metadata file improvements
     - combine `state.json` and `metadata.json`
     - create set schema to validate file and aid in adding new metadata sources